redhat-cop/openshift-migration-best-practices/planning.md

 **Migrating internal images**

 Internal images created by S2I builds are migrated.
-Each ImageStream reference in a given namespace is copied to the registry of the target cluster.
+Each ImageStream reference in a given namespace is copied to the internal registry of the target cluster.

 #### When to use MTC